 I was the artistic director and co-founder of DOORIKA (1989-1999) – a performance arts collective based in Chicago and New York.
 My experimental theater pieces were often exercises in historical reinterpretation and played heavily on American modern writers.
 In addition to Doorika theater work, I also created multimedia projects such as the commissioned installation/performance piece: Cardboard, Vinyl, Rhinestones: The Denim Fiancé (1999) in collaboration with visual artist Virgil Marti and at AC Project Room in 2001.
 In 1997, my first video project, In Search of Bas Jan’s Miraculous was featured on NPR’s This American Life

-Since 1999, I have focused primarily on video and filmmaking and have won grants such as Experimental Television Center's Finishing Funds Grant for my short The Forgery (20 mins., DV, 2000), NYSCA Media Grant for my feature film Pose Down (2007, 86 mins, S16) and The Arch and Bruce Brown Foundation for The Bachelors of Broken Hill Farm.
+Since 1999, I have focused primarily on video and filmmaking and have won grants such as Experimental Television Center's Finishing Funds Grant for my short The Forgery (20 mins., DV, 2000) which won a CineWomen NY Special Jury Award, NYSCA Media Grant for my feature film Pose Down (2007, 86 mins, S16) and The Arch and Bruce Brown Foundation for The Bachelors of Broken Hill Farm.

 As a director/writer, I have a varied history in creating interdisciplinary projects in sound, theater, film and video.
 I am a genre fluid artist.